victorbnnt/bluejay/README.md

 <br/>
 This application is made with <a href="https://plotly.com/dash/" target="_blank">Dash</a>, it will find the species of a bird from the provided image.
 It is available here: <a href="https://bluejay-c7humgbxkq-ew.a.run.app" target="_blank">Bird species finder</a>
 <br/>
+It is deployed on Cloud Run service on Google Cloud Platform, and can also run on Google Kubernetes Engine for the exercise.

 ---
 ![bluejay](images/toucan.jpeg)